The Evolution of Sourcing Advisory: From Cost-Savings to Business ValueOctober 2020 | Interview with Kevin Parikh – CEO & Chairman, Avasant

 It’s not just collaboration systems.
 The same thing is happening in business applications, such as ERP, CRM, HCM, and supply chain.
 Newer cloud applications do not run in a traditional managed services applications environment.
 Everything is bundled into the software as a service.
 So, what does that do to the traditional managed services deal?
 It is shrinking it.
 Deals are shrinking because they are being cannibalized by as-a-service solution offerings.

 So, is there still a role for service providers?
 Yes, but their role needs to evolve into integrating all these various services.
 Service providers need to shift to ensuring those offerings integrate with each other and with the client’s internal and customer-facing processes.
 They need to elevate their game to ensure that the client realizes business value from the portfolio of services.

 A Case Study in Business Transformation

 One of our clients is a good example of how we can facilitate this transformation.
 We did a very large project for the Greater Toronto Airport Authority.
-Working with the client, our management consultants concentrated on rethinking how the airport, suppliers, the airlines, and technology can be integrated into a holistic customer experience.
+Working with the client, our outsourcing consultants concentrated on rethinking how the airport, suppliers, the airlines, and technology can be integrated into a holistic customer experience.